A Checkr background check should be a step toward employment – not an obstacle. But it doesn’t always work that way.

 Get Justice!
 Fight for Fixes & Money

-If your Checkr background check has errors or costs you a job offer, you have legal rights and you should dispute right away.
+If your Checkr background check has errors or costs you a job offer, you have legal rights and you should file a Checkr dispute right away.

 We understand how frustrating it is when the information that should open doors ends up closing them instead.
 Our experienced legal team helps you challenge unfair reports, file a Checkr background check dispute, and makes sure your employment history is represented fairly and accurately.